UCSCRocketry/ground-control/README.md

 ### 6. Test backend-frontend connection:

-Start up the backend and the frontend using the following commands:
+Start up the backend and the frontend using the following commands (you will need to open two terminals):

     npm run start-backend           // no need to run this if your backend is still up! npm start                       // starts the frontend